+What is EarthRanger?

 +What are the import and export capabilities (from/to SMART, Google Earth, Semantica, etc.)?

 EarthRanger can import and export data to a number of other software offerings, including Semantica, SMART, and Google Earth.
 Please contact us at email@example.com

 to learn more about how EarthRanger can integrate with your specific situation.

 +What sensors can connect to EarthRanger?

 EarthRanger supports more than 25 devices, including camera traps, animal collars, “Internet of Things” devices, and radios.
 For a full list of these sensors, please contact firstname.lastname@example.org

-EarthRanger is free - qualified users can set up and deploy an instance at no charge.
+EarthRanger is provided at no cost to the protected area—qualified users can set up and deploy an instance at no charge.
 For protected areas requiring more complex configurations or service support, service packages can be purchased.
 No services are sold to generate profit; revenue from these purchases goes to partners and to Vulcan to cover part of engineering support and maintenance costs.

 There are two support tiers, Level 1 (L1) and Level 2 (L2).

 L1 support is provided either by a Deployment Partner (DP) or self-served by the protected area itself.

 L1 support includes support for basic and routine customer issues and basic help desk resolution of user needs and support requests, including, without limitation, solving usage issues.
 It also includes in-depth technical support involving complex, non-routine and significant issues, and issues involving any external software using an API associated with Licensor Software, including, but not limited to, third-party applications.